aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/AddExperience.md

 This sub section concerns the counting of the EXP gained and the management of its fast version if requested by the player.

 - instance.[skiptext](../../../SetText/Related%20Systems/Text%20advance.md#text-skip) is set to false (this isn't used for its SetText use since it will be managed manually)
-- A new GetSkip coroutine is started and stored localled which will yield all frames until input 4 (Confirm) is pressed which wil cause instance.skiptext to be set to true
+- A new GetSkip coroutine is started and stored localled which will yield all frames until input 4 (Confirm) is pressed which wil cause instance.`skiptext` to be set to true
 - The EXP orbs are counted starting with `bigexporbs` then moving to `smallexporbs` that exists (there is a frame yield between the 2 types's counting).
 A big one will have 1 EXP counted 10 times while a small one will only have it counted once.
 This is how the counting happens each time:
     - The orb gets destroyed
     - AddExp(1) is called which does the following: